solutionwise/eccentric-car-meta/GETTING_STARTED.md

-# Getting Started with Eccentric Car Meta
+# Getting Started with Eccentric Car Finder

 This guide will help you get the automotive text-to-image search system up and running quickly.